openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 | 9 and later| ohos.permission.APPROXIMATELY_LOCATION | Success| Location accurate to 5 kilometers|
 | 9 and later| ohos.permission.APPROXIMATELY_LOCATION and ohos.permission.LOCATION| Success| Location accurate to meters|

-If your application needs to access the device location information when running in the background, it must be configured to be able to run in the background and be granted the **ohos.permission.LOCATION_IN_BACKGROUND** permission.
+To access the device location information when running in the background, an application needs to request for the **ohos.permission.LOCATION_IN_BACKGROUND** permission or a continuous task of the background mode.
 In this way, the system continues to report device location information after your application moves to the background.

+A user can grant the **ohos.permission.LOCATION_IN_BACKGROUND** permission for an application on the setting page.
+For details, see [ohos.permission.LOCATION_IN_BACKGROUND](../../security/AccessToken/permissions-for-all.md#ohospermissionlocation_in_background).

+For details about how to request for a continuous task, see [Continuous Task](../../task-management/continuous-task.md).

 You can declare the required permission in your application's configuration file.
-For details, see [Requesting User Authorization](../../security/AccessToken/request-user-authorization.md).
+For details, see [Requesting User Authorization](../security/AccessToken/request-user-authorization.md).

 ## Modules to Import